top of page

 • Water solves more problems than we think.

-• Going for a short walk helps clear the mind.
+• A short walk helps clear the mind.

 • Saying “no” when overwhelmed is healthy.

-But we often ignore these basics.
-Not because we don’t care—but because we’ve been conditioned to look outward for answers, even when the truth is already within us.
+Yet, we often ignore these basics.
+Not because we don’t care, but because we’ve been conditioned to look outward for answers, even when the truth is already within us.

 So we sign up for another course, download another meditation app, or wait for the perfect moment to start “living better.”